 Flaxen Blonde Highlights

 Ashley Graham has the kind of thick, shiny brown hair that makes us feel guilty about all the bad dye jobs we've inflicted on our own locks.
-Here, she sports a chic high ponytail with soft waves and an even-toned medium shade.
+Here, she sports an even-toned medium shade parted to the side with soft waves.

 Rich Brown With Blonde Highlights